Isle of Lewis: History

-The earliest evidence of human habitation on Lewis is found in peat samples which indicate that about 8,000 years ago much of the native woodland was torched to make way for grassland to allow deer to graze.
+The earliest evidence of human habitation on Lewis is found in peat samples which indicate that about 8,000 years ago much of the native woodland was torched to make way for plants to allow deer to browse.
 The earliest archaeological remains date from about 5,000 years ago.
 At that time, people began to settle in permanent farms rather than following their herds.
 The small houses of these people have been found throughout the Western Isles; in particular, at Dail Mòr, Carloway.
 The more striking great monuments of this period are the temples and communal burial cairns at places like Calanais (English: Callanish).

 About 500 BC, island society moved into the Iron Age.
 The buildings became larger and more prominent, culminating in the brochs – circular, dry-stone towers belonging to the local chieftains – which testify to the uncertain nature of life then.
 The best remaining example of a broch in Lewis is at Dùn Chàrlabhaigh (English: Dun Carloway).
 The Scots arrived during the first centuries AD, bringing the Scottish Gaelic language with them.
 As Christianity began to spread through the islands in the 6th and later centuries, following Columban missionaries, Lewis was inhabited by the Picts.

 In the 9th century AD, the Vikings began to settle on Lewis, after years of raiding from the sea.
 The Norse invaders intermarried with local people and abandoned their pagan beliefs.
 At that time, rectangular buildings began to supersede round ones, following the Scandinavian style.
 Lewis became part of the Kingdom of Mann and the Isles, an offshoot of Norway.
 The Lewis chessmen, found on the island in 1831, date from the time of Viking rule.
 The people were called the Norse Gaels or Gall-Ghàidheil (lit.
 "Foreigner Gaels"), reflecting their mixed Scandinavian/Gaelic background, and probably their bilingual speech.
 The Norse language persists in many island placenames and some personal names to this day, although the latter are fairly evenly spread across the Gàidhealtachd.

 Lewis (and the rest of the Western Isles) became part of Scotland once more in 1266: under the Treaty of Perth it was ceded by the Kingdom of Norway.
 Under Scottish rule, the Lordship of the Isles emerged as the most important power in north-western Scotland by the 14th century.
 The Lords of the Isles were based on Islay, but controlled all of the Hebrides.
 They were descended from Somerled (Somhairle) Mac Gillibride, a Gall-Ghàidheil lord who had held the Hebrides and West Coast two hundred years earlier.
 Control of Lewis itself was initially exercised by the Macleod clan, but after years of feuding and open warfare between and even within local clans, the lands of Clan MacLeod were forfeited to the Scottish Crown in 1597 and were awarded by King James VI to a group of Lowland colonists known as the Fife adventurers in an attempt to anglicise the islands.
 However the adventurers were unsuccessful, and possession passed to the Mackenzies of Kintail in 1609, when Coinneach, Lord MacKenzie, bought out the lowlanders.